NCAR/MTP/src/ctrl/test/README.md

  * checks for probe to send version blurb on startup
  * also does basic troubleshooting for responsiveness

+#### q = Manual Probe Query
+ * send individual commands to probe
+ * useful for debugging if the other programs get into non-continue states
+ * reference lib/mtpcommand.py for common commands.

 #### x = Exit
  * Quit this code.

 ## Not updated yet
-manualProbeQuery.py
-- send individual commands to probe
-- useful for debugging combined with lib mtpcommand if the other programs get into non-continue states

 initMoveHomeLoop.py
 - currently not working